11 Mid-Autumn Festival Facts You Should Know

 8. It has 3,000 years history.

-Mid-Autumn Festival is originated from the moon worship ceremony about 3,000 years ago in Zhou Dynasty (1046 - 256 BC).
+The Mid-Autumn Festival originated as the moon worship ceremony about 3,000 years ago during the Zhou Dynasty (1046 - 256 BC).
 The earliest record of Chinese character “Mid-Autumn” is in a book of the Han Dynasty (202 BC - 220 AD).
-In the successive dynasties, there had been customs such as singing and dancing under the moonlight, and worshipping the moon on the 15th day of 8th lunar month.
+In successive dynasties, there had been customs such as singing and dancing in the moonlight and worshipping the moon on the 15th day of 8th lunar month.

 The customs of appreciating the moon became more and more popular in the early Tang Dynasty (618 - 907 AD).
 It was not until the Song Dynasty (960 - 1279 AD) that the Mid-Autumn Festival became a fixed holiday.
 By the time of the Ming (1368 - 1644 AD) and Qing (1644 - 1911 AD) Dynasties, it had enjoyed equal popularity with Chinese New Year and became one of the main festivals in China.

 See also Mid-Autumn Festival History and Origin since 3,000 Years Ago